OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

         objective = StringRef(iotype='in', \
                     desc= 'A string containing the objective function \
                     expression.')

-Note that it makes little sense to give a default value to a StringRef, since its value will usually depend on the component names.
-Stringrefs are most likely to be assigned their value in the higher-level container: typically the top level assembly.
-Also, note that StringRef is imported from ``openmdao.main.api`` instead of ``openmdao.lib.api``.
-This is because a StringRef is a special class of public variables that is an integral part of the framework infrastructure.
+It makes little sense to give a default value to a StringRef, since its value will usually depend on the component names.
+StringRefs are most likely to be assigned their value in the higher-level container: typically the top level assembly.
+Also, StringRef is imported from ``openmdao.main.api`` instead of ``openmdao.lib.api``.
+This is because StringRef is a special class of public variables that is an integral part of the framework infrastructure.